mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 # object_detection_edge_compute_on_jetson_nano_2GB
-This project made for object detection on while driving that means we do not need to use all the class from coco dataset in normally while driving we see around 5 class is person bicycle car motorcycle bus after I realize let do it
+This project made for object detection on while driving that means we do not need to use all the class from coco dataset in normally while driving we see around 5 class is person bicycle car motorcycle bus after train model I deploy it on jetson nano by using .onnx format and convert to .engine(tensorrt) to increase performance

+# Setup jetson nano 2GB
+I recommend 64GB of micro sd card
+1.install os on jetson nano by using jetpack because jetpack aready have tensorrt tools and we don't need to install by this link https://developer.nvidia.com/embedded/jetpack-sdk-461 click jetson nano develop kits and selec for jetson nano 2GB if you don't use jetson nano 2GB click on Jetson Nano Developer Kit

 # This section will do on your DESTOP
-please cd PC directory to do next step
+## please cd PC directory to do next step

 # Before you run my code i must to download all the dataset I use
 1.COCO2017 dataset for retrain yolov8n model you can down load with this link